 Kerbal Space Program (KSP) is your best bet if you want to educate yourself on the hard physics behind space travel.
 So, don’t let the goofy art style fool you; getting your rocket off the ground is serious business.

-Even though this is a single-player game, the community is robust enough to ensure that it will continue to be supported.
+Even though this is a single-player game, the community is dedicated and active.
 You can find a wide variety of modifications online that can change the level of challenge that the game presents to suit your preferences.
+It’s one of the most interesting games set in space, hands down.

 During your exploration, you can also find new planets in different star systems.
 If you discover a new planet, the Galaxy Map will give you credit for finding it.
 With the Horizons and Odyssey add-ons, you can now land and walk around planets.